gpetuhov/SampleARCoreCloud/README.md

 # SampleARCoreCloud
-Learn how to use Cloud Anchors with ARCore Cloud Anchors Codelab.
+Learn how to use ARCore Cloud Anchors with Sceneform.

 ## Requirements
 * Android Studio 3.5 Canary 7